 If you are completing an internship, you are not automatically given student status.
 You will be registered if possible, but this is not always an option.
 FAU does not have an internal office responsible for organising internships/placements.

 Although many lectures and seminars are taught in English, German is still the main teaching language at FAU.
 You cannot always rely on everyone speaking English outside the University either.
 It is therefore really worthwhile to take a German language course.
-The Language Centre offers free German language courses during the semester, and it is also a good idea to have some language learning advice or take part in a language tandem.
+The Language Centre offers free German language courses during the semester, and it is also a good idea to have some language learning advice.

 It does not happen very often, but sometimes you may require legal assistance.
 Student Services Erlangen-Nürnberg provide a free legal counselling service for students.
 Some information about legal matters is also available in this video.